 Grown just for you

 So here we are....land-of-many-dairy-buildings, and a place where land prices are historically more reasonable, and, as a bonus, the people in this State are still free to purchase food from their local farmer without a State raw dairy license.

 We struggle to live in a society that wants everything yesterday, and that has lost its compass about what real food is.

-local food, start them on a path of healing, get nourishing meals on the table without breaking the schedule.
+local food, start them on a path of healing, and get nourishing meals on the table without breaking the schedule.

+We’re looking forward to coming alongside you on your journey.
+Jake and Hannah love to show off the animals, and tote children around the farm on equipment.
 Head out to the farm to pick up your real food (and milk a cow while you're at it!) or meet us at one of our delivery locations.